ekonda/kutana/docs/index.rst

         await env.reply("{}".format(body))

 Callback `on_echo` can have (or can not have) keyword arguments `body`, `args`, `prefix`.
 Kutana will pass corresponding values to keywords.
+You should use :func:`functools.wraps` decorator to save signatures of your coroutines to allow kutana to find keyword arguments in decorated callbacks.
 This plugin can be registered in :class:`.Executor`.

 .. note::